peterpeterparker/tietracker/README.md

 ## Getting Started

 Tie Tracker is a free and open source time tracking application.
-Its usage is meant to be simple and has the goal to lets you track work hours across projects.
+Its is meant to be simple and aims to allow you to track working hours across projects.

 ## Features